Characterization of input-to-output stability for infinite-dimensional systems: Introduction

 Furthermore, we consider the influence of OL on the IOS property by establishing a superposition theorem for systems which are OL and IOS.
 We provide a superposition theorem for OL.
-We compare our results applied to the finite dimensional case with the ones in \cite{ISW01} and show the equivalence of OUAG and OGUAG as well as of several notions of OLIM for ODE systems.
+We compare our results applied to the finite-dimensional case with the ones in \cite{ISW01} and show the equivalence of OUAG and OGUAG as well as of several notions of OLIM for ODE systems.
 Moreover, our results extend the ISS superposition theorem for distributed parameter systems shown in \cite[Thm.
 5]{MiW18b}.
 We characterize the ISS property in terms of IOS and input/output-to-state stability (IOSS), thereby providing a partial extension of \cite[Prop.
-3.1]{JTP94} for infinite dimensional systems.
-We point out differences between the ISS case and general IOS case by several (counter)examples.
+3.1]{JTP94} for infinite-dimensional systems.
+We point out differences between the ISS case and general IOS case by several (counter)examples. \pb{The main results are depicted in Figure \ref{fig:mainResult}.}

 \textbf{Significance.} IOS superposition theorems are a meta-tool that helps to prove other important theoretical results including Lyapunov theory and small-gain theorems.
 Recently, in \cite{MWC24b}, ISS characterizations have been used to prove Lyapunov-Krasovskii theorems with pointwise dissipation for ISS of nonlinear time-delay systems.
 Our IOS characterizations can be a basis that will help to extend those results to IOS Lyapunov-Krasovskii theorems.